Back to Blog

 1. Brief project overview (scope, timeline, budget range)

-2. 2 to 3 transformation videos of comparable past projects
+2. 2 to 3 video ads of comparable past projects

-The videos in positions 2 and 3 do the selling.
+The videos in position 2 do the selling.
 Everything else is supporting documentation.

 Google Business Profile